How long will it take to get an independent board seat?

 independent board seat

-I am continually asked – how long it will take to get a seat on a board as an independent director.
+I am continually asked – How long will it take to get a seat on a board as an independent director.
 As you can imagine, this question is incredibly challenging to answer.
 There are many variables to consider, and everyone’s pathway to their first and subsequent independent board seat will differ.
 However, I can tell you that a board seat will not just fall in your lap.
-It is also unlikely to happen due to a one-off application or conversation.
-Adopting a persistent and focused approach is the key to getting appointed to a board seat in a shorter time frame.
+It is also unlikely to happen as a result of a one-off application or conversation.
+Adopting a persistent, focused approach is key to being appointed to a board seat in a shorter time frame.

 Searching for an independent board seat is challenging and time-consuming.
 Maintaining the effort and ongoing enthusiasm required can sometimes feel unsustainable, with many becoming disgruntled.
 This leads them to stall the process for several months or even permanently.
-I advise my clients to make an honest and meticulous commitment of 12 months to find their first independent board seat.
-If you follow my advice and processes, you will likely get a board seat much earlier.
+I advise my clients to make a 12-month, honest, and meticulous commitment to find their first independent board seat.
+If you follow my advice and processes, you will likely get appointed much earlier.

 My answer is an unequivocal NO!
 Stop wasting your valuable time trying to answer a question that will likely set you up for unrealistic expectations.
 Instead, I recommend asking yourself these three more practical questions: